 Upon the effectiveness of the registration statement, we will be subject to the informational requirements of the Exchange Act, and, in accordance, with the Exchange Act, will file reports, proxy and information statements and other information with the SEC.
-Such annual, quarterly and special reports, proxy and information statements and other information statements are copied at the locations set forth above.
+Such annual, quarterly and special reports, proxy and information can be inspected and copied at the locations set forth above.
 We intend to make this information available on the investor relations section of our website, www.ftandi.com.
-We have included our website address in this prospectus solely as a textual reference.
+We have included our website address in this prospectus solely as an inactive textual reference.
 Information on, or accessible through, our website is not part of this prospectus.